 It’s worth noting we have a legal obligation under the Reservoir Act 1975 to complete one of them.

-We completed further surveys and cost benefit analysis to decide the most appropriate future for Cogra Moss.
+We completed further surveys to decide the most appropriate future for Cogra Moss.
 We also received communication from the local community in support of retaining the reservoir rather than returning it to a natural state.

 After listening to the views of the community, alongside our own assessments, we decided that the best course of action was to retain the reservoir and carry out the required work so it could continue to be used as a beautiful area enjoyed by the community.